mapbender/extra-example-apps/README.md

 We recommend you [download the zipball](https://github.com/mapbender/extra-example-apps/archive/master.zip).
 There is currently no mechanism and no plan to add these files via composer or otherwise embed them into Mapbender Starter directly.

+Some / many applications may only work internally on the Wheregroup network.